Sample Sequence of Courses

 SPPN 610 - Clinical Methods in Speech-Language Pathology (3 Credits)

-This course introduces graduate students to professional issues and standards related to the discipline of Speech-Language Pathology, including the scope of practice, ethics, and cultural and linguistic diversity.
-General principles of clinical observation, assessment, the establishment of treatment goals, report writing, documentation, and service delivery in various facilities, including educational and medical settings, are emphasized.
-This course also includes a workshop on personal identity, social identity, diversity, and cultural competence.
+This course introduces graduate students to professional issues and standards related to the discipline of Speech-Language Pathology, including scope of practice andethics..
+General principles of clinical observation, assessment, establishment of treatment goals, report writing, documentation, and service delivery in various facilities, including educational and medical settings, are emphasized.
+This course also includes a workshop on respect for individualized care.

 SPPN 611 - Diagnosis, Measurement, and Evaluation (3 Credits)

-Students will learn to evaluate and diagnose speech and language disorders.
-Administration of formal and authentic tests, as well as the interpretation of results, will be discussed.
-The course will emphasize the diagnosis of children and adult with specific emphasis on test selection, related assessment procedures, psychometrics, and analysis of results.
+Students will learn to evaluate and diagnose speech and language disorders..
+Administration of formal and authentic tests and the interpretation of results will be discussed.
+The course will emphasize the diagnosis of children and adults with specific emphasis on test selection, related assessment procedures, psychometrics and analysis of results.
 Diagnostic report writing will be emphasized.
-Requirements for assessment and report writing for a variety of settings, including medical and educational settings, will be presented.
-The critical responsibility of cultural competence and awareness in evidence-based decision-making when assessing culturally and linguistically diverse individuals is emphasized.
-Specific attention will be given to evaluations and reports for CPSE and CSE within the NYC DOE and other private and public school settings, as well as the development of IEPs.
+Requirements for assessment and report writing for a variety of settings including medical and educational setting will be presented.
+Specific attention will be given to evaluations and reports for CPSE and CSE within the NYC DOE and other private and public-school settings, as well as the development of IEPs.
 Federal, state, and local guidelines, requirements, rulings, and legislation will be presented as they relate to school assessments, re-evaluations, and documentation.

 SPPN 612 - Articulation and Phonology (3 Credits)

-This course is designed to enable the student to gain theoretical and clinical knowledge and management of articulation and phonological disorders in preschool and school-age populations.
+This course is designed to enable the student to gain theoretical and clinical knowledge and management of articulation and phonological disorders in pre-school and school-age population.
 Typically developing phonology and speech sound acquisition are presented in contrast to atypical speech sound development.
 The assessment module includes differential diagnosis procedures to identify and contrast dialectical/linguistic/multicultural differences and speech sound disorders.
-The intervention module examines current and evidence-based treatment approaches for speech sound disorders, with emphasis on cultural sensitivity and respect for diversity.
-The impact of phonology on the development of literacy skills is examined.
-The clinical practice of speech-language pathology in the public school setting (K-12) is discussed with respect to special education, models of service delivery, and referral and evaluation for services.
+The intervention module examines current and evidence-based treatment approaches for speech sound disorders,.
+The impact of phonology on development of literacy skills is examined.
+Clinical practice of speech language pathology in the public-school setting (K-12) is discussed with respect to special education, models of service delivery, and referral and evaluation for services.

 SPPN 615 - Neuroanatomy and Physiology of Speech (3 Credits)

 This course serves as an introduction to the neurobiological bases of human communication.
-Topics focus on basic neuroanatomy and neurophysiology involved in sensory, motor, and cognitive functions underlying respiration, phonation, articulation, resonance, hearing, and language.
+Topics focus on basic neuroanatomy and neurophysiology involved in sensory, motor and cognitive functions underlying respiration, phonation, articulation, resonance, hearing, and language.
 Structures and functions related to prenatal and acquired communication disorders are explored.
-We will further discuss etiological factors that affect varied cultural groups.
-Different aspects of language and cultural variables that affect health behaviors and disparities will be considered.

 SPPN 630 - Language Disorders in the Pre-School and School-Age Children (3 Credits)

-Students will learn about neurodiversity and how it relates to language development and various disorders.
-The characteristics and treatment/strategies for these disorders and their effects upon emergent language skills will be presented.
-Language assessments and non-biased assessments for the linguistically and culturally diverse populations will be explored.
+Students will learn about neurocognitive profiles and how they relate to language development and various disorders.
+The characteristics and treatment/strategies for these disorders and their effects on emergent language skills will be presented..
 Form, Content, and Use of language, in addition to memory skills, cognition, and the underlying skills necessary for successful language development and academics will be taught.
-Dyslexia and reading programs will be covered, in addition to the role of the Speech-Language Pathologist in the school setting.
-Students will be guided in formulating diagnosis and evidence-based treatment plans after interpreting, synthesizing, and analyzing information from assessments, case histories, class discussions, assigned text readings, and videos.
+Neural substrates of Dyslexia and reading programs will be covered, in addition to the role of the Speech-Language Pathologist in the school setting.
+Students will be guided in formulating diagnoses and evidence-based treatment plans after interpreting, synthesizing, and analyzing information from assessments, case histories, class discussions, assigned text readings, and videos.
 The course will examine special education laws related to students within the school system who may be entitled to free and appropriate services.
 Measurable and effective goal planning will be discussed.
 Course examinations and a language project will be given to assess student competency, knowledge, and application of the course material.

 Total Credits = 15